 A new Spanish title enriches our line up, thank you to the acquisition of the documentary The Writer from a Country without Bookstores, directed by Marc Serena (Tchindas, 2015).

-Juan Tomás Ávila Laurel is the most translated writer from Equatorial Guinea, country ruled by the longest lasting dictatorship in the world, Teodoro Obiang.
+Juan Tomás Ávila Laurel is the most translated writer from Equatorial Guinea, a country ruled by the longest lasting dictatorship in the world, Teodoro Obiang.
 The country got their independence from Spain in 1968 and now is one of the most unequal, isolated and repressive countries in Africa.
 Spanish fascists laws from that time are still in force.

 Ávila Laurel did a hunger strike against Obiang’s regime in 2011 that forced him to flee Guinea for security reasons.
 He received lots of international support.
 Since then, he lives as a refugee in Spain and has become one of the most vocal opponents in exile.